-William J. Doherty coined the term “Discernment Counselling”.
+William J. Doherty developed & coined the term “Discernment Counselling”.
+He is professor and director of the Marriage and Family Therapy Center at the University of Minnesota and co-founder of Family Life 1st.
 He is an educator, researcher, therapist, speaker, author, consultant, and community organizer.

 Watch the video below with Bill explaining discernment counselling.
 There’s more information under the video too.

 The discernment counsellor helps individuals and couples decide whether to try to restore their relationship/marriage to health, move towards separation/divorce, or take a time out for a specified period of time and decide later.
 The sessions are divided between conversations with the couple together and individual conversations with each partner.
 The counsellor respects the reasons for separation/divorce while trying to open up the possibility of restoring the relationship/marriage to health.

 The counsellor emphasizes the importance of each party seeing their own contributions to the problems and the possible solutions.
 This will be useful in future relationships even if this one ends.
 Discernment counselling is considered successful when people have clarity and confidence in their decision.

 When a decision emerges, the counsellor helps the parties either to find professionals who can help them have a constructive separation/divorce or to formulate a plan to create a healthy, successful relationship/marriage.
 In some cases, couples decide to take a time out from the discernment process and return later.